jfspps/howtos/DataStructuresAndAlgorithmsinC++/3_Classes_in_C++.md

 std::cout << objectPtr->someField << std::endl;
 ```

-References can be assigned to objects using:
+References to objects can be also be used when managing objects, in much the same way references manage variables:

 ```cpp
 SomeClass example;